bkiggen/startup-friday-project/README.md

 "As a web dev, I need the option to work in a quiet and confined space"

-""As a web dev, I need a consistant internet connection and will need to know immediately if there are any issues with the facilities connection"
+"As a web dev, I need a consistant internet connection and will need to know immediately if there are any issues with the facilities connection"